ravendb/bootcamp/src/unit2/lesson1/README.md

 }
 ````
 Note that the `Order model class` has just enough code here.
 By default `Raven.Client` will preserve old properties even if they are not in the model.
-This behavior can be changed via 'PreserveDocumentPropertiesNotFoundOnModel' convention
+This behavior can be changed via `PreserveDocumentPropertiesNotFoundOnModel` convention

 ### Step 4: Run the program